awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.Errors.md

 ## Error Handling in Your Application<a name="Programming.Errors.Handling"></a>

-For your application to run smoothly, you will need to add logic to catch and respond to errors\.
+For your application to run smoothly, you need to add logic to catch and respond to errors\.
 Typical approaches include using `try-catch` blocks or `if-then` statements\.

 The AWS SDKs perform their own retries and error checking\.
 If you encounter an error while using one of the AWS SDKs, the error code and description can help you troubleshoot it\.

 You should also see a `Request ID` in the response\.
 The `Request ID` can be helpful if you need to work with AWS Support to diagnose an issue\.

-The following Java code snippet attempts to delete an item from a DynamoDB table, and performs rudimentary error handling\. \(In this case, it simply informs the user that the request failed\)\.
+The following Java code example attempts to delete an item from a DynamoDB table, and performs rudimentary error handling\. \(In this case, it simply informs the user that the request failed\)\.

 ```
 Table table = dynamoDB.getTable("Movies");